Beyoncé (album): Recording and production

 The original plan was to create the entire album in a month and a half, but in the end it took a year and a half.
 Beyoncé rented a 40-bedroom mansion for the recording process.
 Recording sessions began in mid-2012, taking place at Beyoncé and her husband Jay-Z's residence in the Hamptons.
 She invited the "world's best" producers and songwriters to accompany them, including Sia, Timbaland, Eric Bellinger, Benny Blanco, Ryan Tedder, Justin Timberlake, and The-Dream.
 Beyoncé described the atmosphere as unconventional, saying, "we had dinners with the producers every day, like a family ... it was like a camp.
 Weekends off.
 You could go and jump in the pool and ride bikes ... the ocean and grass and sunshine ... it was really a safe place."
 She would spend the majority of her day with her newborn daughter, taking some hours out to record music.
 The album's opening track "Pretty Hurts", co-written by Sia, was completed during these sessions.
-The project was suspended until 2013 and relocated to Jungle City and Oven Studios in New York City, where most of the album was recorded.
+The project was suspended until 2013 due to touring and was relocated to Jungle City and Oven Studios in New York City, where most of the album was recorded.
 In an interview for Vogue in January 2013, Jason Gay described Beyoncé's attention to detail as "obsessive" when observing her studio, noting the vision boards she created for inspiration, which contained potential song titles, old album covers and pictures of performances.

-In mid-2013, a relatively unknown artist Boots, signed a publishing deal with Jay-Z's Roc Nation.
-In an interview for Pitchfork after the album's release, Boots was coy when answering questions about how Beyoncé discovered his demo or of his work previous to the project, only confirming his signing.
+In mid-2013, the relatively unknown artist Boots signed a publishing deal with Jay-Z's Roc Nation.
+In an interview for Pitchfork after the album's release, Boots was coy when answering questions about how Beyoncé discovered his demo or about his work before the project, only confirming his signing.
 In June 2013, they met in person for the first time and Boots presented Beyoncé with material he felt would resonate with her.
-However, Beyoncé was more interested in his experimental material, and he reluctantly played her his song "Haunted" on his cellphone.
-She refused to ignore its potential.
+However, Beyoncé was more interested in his experimental material, and he reluctantly played her his song "Haunted" on his cell phone.
 At a later meeting, he played her a stream of consciousness rap called "Ghost", which he wrote after an exasperating meeting with a potential record label.
 Boots began by composing a melody that reminded him of a hypnotic state, then layering guitar arpeggios to resemble the work of English electronic musician Aphex Twin.
-Subsequently, "Ghost" became the first half of "Haunted"; he later described Beyoncé as the "only visionary in the room" for her ability to find potential in scraps of songs.
-Following these sessions, Boots would go on to work on eighty percent of Beyoncé.
+"Ghost" subsequently became the first half of "Haunted"; he later described Beyoncé as the "only visionary in the room" for her ability to find potential in scraps of songs.
+Following these sessions, Boots went on to work on 80 percent of Beyoncé.